Olgasds8/track_popularity_MLProject/README.md

 - ‘riq_lex_ws’: Lexical richness of the lyrics with stop words.
 - ‘MostFreqPercentage’: Percentage of presence in each song of the most frequent words within all the text.
 - ‘explicit’: Percentage of explicit vocabulary.
-- ‘non_explicit’: Percentage of non explicit vocabulary.
+- ‘non_explicit’: Percentage of non-explicit vocabulary.
 - ‘has_intro’: 0 if the song does not have an intro, 1 if it has an intro.
 - ‘has_outro’: 0 if the song does not have an intro, 1 if it has an intro.
 - ‘chorus_count’: Count of chorus in the song.